Tanzania Country Summary

 World Bank: Control of Corruption Percentile Rank | 44 |

-Tanzania has established laws and institutions to combat corruption, including the Prevention and Combating of Corruption Bureau and the Ethics Secretariat, but corruption remains a significant issue across various sectors.
-Despite efforts such as the National Anti-Corruption Strategy and the implementation of electronic services to limit human interaction, public perception of corruption is still high, with Transparency International scoring Tanzania 38 out of 100 for corruption perception in 2022.
-Critics argue that while initiatives exist, deeper structural issues continue to allow corruption to thrive, impacting investment and governance.
+Tanzania has established laws and institutions aimed at combating corruption, including the Prevention and Combating of Corruption Bureau and the Ethics Secretariat, but corruption remains a significant issue across various sectors, particularly in government procurement and land administration.
+Despite efforts such as the National Anti-Corruption Strategy and the implementation of electronic services to reduce opportunities for corrupt practices, the effectiveness of these measures is questioned, and public perception of corruption remains high.
+Transparency International's rankings indicate a persistent problem, with many citizens believing that corruption is inadequately addressed by the government.

 Economy

 Tanzania achieved lower-middle income country status in July 2020, supported by two decades of sustained economic growth and a diverse economy resilient to external shocks.
-Despite facing challenges from global crises, the economy is recovering, with growth projected to reach 5.4 percent in 2024, aided by sound fiscal policies and rich natural resources.
+Despite facing challenges from global crises, the economy is on a recovery path, with growth projected to reach 5.4 percent in 2024, bolstered by sound fiscal policies and rich natural resources.

 Buy Full Tanzania Report